AntiqueCar - Antique Cars, Vintage Cars, Classic Cars and Trucks For Sale

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 18 18.
 We used ´thru frame´ fittings (made by Godmans) to pass the lines through the frame.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 19 19.
-We made a splash shield to protect the lines from tire debris under the fenders.
+We made a splash shield to protect the lines from tire dirt under the fenders.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 20 20.
 Here is a view of the hydraulic clutch reservoir, hidden up under the fender but still accessible for service.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 21 21.
-And here is a view from the engine compartment showing the master brake cylinder (#1), the hydraulic clutch cylinder (#2), and the fuel lines coming out of the pad (#3) we discussed in steps #12 and #13.
+And here is a view from the engine compartment showing the master brake cylinder (1), the hydraulic clutch cylinder (2), and the fuel lines coming out of the pad (3) we discussed in steps #12 and #13.

 Tips for installing fuel lines and brake lines on antique, vintage, old, used or classic cars or trucks - step 24 24.
 And here is a sample of the double flare it produces.